abearman/abearman.github.io/_posts/2016-02-21-intro-to-cv.md

 at a certain scale $$t$$ to give a scale space representation $$ L_t(x,y) = G_t(x,y) * f(x,y). $$
 (See [this section](#effects-of-noise) for a review of the Gaussian kernel).

+We add Gaussian blur because the Laplacian (second-order derivative of the image) is extremely sensitive to noise.
+The blur helps smooth the image and stabilize the second-order derivative.

 ### Step 2: Laplacian filter